 George Gordon Byron

-George Gordon Byron was born on January 22, 1788 in Aberdeen, Scotland, and inherited his family's English title at the age of ten, becoming Baron Byron of Rochdale.
-Abandoned by his father at an early age and resentful of his mother, who he blamed for his being born with a deformed foot, Byron isolated himself during his youth and was deeply unhappy.
+George Gordon Byron was born on January 22, 1788, in London, England.
+He grew up in Aberdeen, Scotland, and inherited his family’s English title at the age of ten, becoming Baron Byron of Rochdale.
+Abandoned by his father at an early age and resentful of his mother, whom he blamed for his being born with a deformed foot, Byron isolated himself during his youth and was deeply unhappy.
 Though he was the heir to an idyllic estate, the property was run down and his family had no assets with which to care for it.
 As a teenager, Byron discovered that he was attracted to men as well as women, which made him all the more remote and secretive.

 By Byron’s twentieth birthday, he faced overwhelming debt.
 Though his second collection received an initially favorable response, a disturbingly negative review was printed in January of 1808, followed by even more scathing criticism a few months later.
 His response was a satire, English Bards and Scotch Reviewers, which received mixed attention.
 Publicly humiliated and with nowhere else to turn, Byron set out on a tour of the Mediterranean, traveling with a friend to Portugal, Spain, Albania, Turkey, and finally Athens.
 Enjoying his new-found sexual freedom, Byron decided to stay in Greece after his friend returned to England, studying the language and working on a poem loosely based on his adventures.
 Inspired by the culture and climate around him, he later wrote to his sister, “If I am a poet ... the air of Greece has made me one.”